AlexanderJDupree/AlexanderJDupree.github.io/_posts/2019-05-02-Getting-Started-With-Jekyll-And-GitHub-Pages.md

 * [Jekyll Docs](https://jekyllrb.com/docs/)
 * [GitHub Pages Docs](https://help.github.com/en/categories/github-pages-basics)

 If you liked this guide, or have suggestions, please like, comment, and share!
+Also, make sure you follow me on twitter, [@dev_null42](https://twitter.com/dev_null42), to keep up to date my with my latest posts and activities.